 Lastly I’ll also mention one of the most exclusive clubs in Split – Hemingway nightclub.
 Located by the sea, Hemingway has been completely renovated a few years ago and now includes outside VIP lounges and the most versatile drinking in Split bars.

-Check out their choice of cocktails at affordable prices of 34,00 Kuna (4,53 Euro) like apple martini, raspberry or blackberry martini.
+Check out their choice of cocktails at affordable prices of 5 Euro like apple martini, raspberry or blackberry martini.
 Don’t miss trying crocktail (Croatian cocktail) at the same price.

 During the summer months you can also listen to many international artists (bands and DJ) several times a week in Hemingway.